ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 TXT record-based DNS domain verification is usually the default option for DNS verification.
 The service provider asks the user to add a DNS TXT record (perhaps through their domain host or DNS provider) at the domain with a certain value.
 Then, the service provider does a DNS TXT query for the domain being verified and checks that the value exists.
 For example, this is what a DNS TXT verification record could look like:

        example.com.
-IN   TXT   "foo-verification=bar"
+IN   TXT   "foo-verification=bar-237943648324687364"

-Here, the value "bar" for the attribute "foo-verification" serves as the randomly-generated TXT value being added to prove ownership of the domain to Foo provider.
+Here, the value "bar-bar-237943648324687364" for the attribute "foo-verification" serves as the randomly-generated TXT value being added to prove ownership of the domain to Foo provider.
 Although the original DNS protocol specifications did not associate any semantics with the DNS TXT record, {{RFC1464}} describes how to use them to store attributes in the form of ASCII text key-value pairs for a particular domain.
 In practice, there is wide variation in the content of DNS TXT records used for domain verification, and they often do not follow the key-value pair model.
 Even so, the rdata portion of the DNS TXT record has to contain the value being used to verify the domain.
 The value is usually a randomly-generated token in order to guarantee that the entity who requested that the domain be verified (i.e. the person managing the account at Foo provider) is the one who has (direct or delegated) access to DNS records for the domain.
 The generated token typically expires in a few days.
 The TXT record is usually placed at the domain being verified ("example.com" in the example above).
 After a TXT record has been added, the service provider will usually take some time to verify that the DNS TXT record with the expected token exists for the domain.

-The same domain name can have multiple distinct TXT records (a TXT Record Set).
+The same domain name can have multiple distinct TXT records (a TXT Record Set), where each TXT record may be associated with a distinct service.

 ### Examples